-Computers That Listen: Finally, Low-Cost Speech Recognition Products That Work

-B IBM's Speech Recognition group, switched on the microphone and started dictating to his desktop computer.
+Computers That Listen: Finally, Low-Cost Speech Recognition Products That Work ob Lee, a program manager at IBM's Speech Recognition group, switched on the microphone and started dictating to his desktop computer.
 "Please tell Mr. Wright that two o'clock is too soon for the two of us to catch the right flight at the airport...."
 As Lee spoke, his words flashed onto the screen with 100 percent accuracy.
 Within seconds after completing the memo, it was ready for final corrections.
 Lee, still using plain English voice commands, requested the computer to add a few words, cut and paste some phrases, and finally to read the memo back to him.